Updated: 2 hours ago

 Cases in Los Angeles have the best chance of success, because DA Gascon's policy is to NOT oppose most of them, assuming the facts fit the law.
 Update; I'm not sure if this is turning out to be true.
 LA's deputy DAs are not following their leader very much! but if your case is from LA, it's still worthwhile to try this type of resentencing, if you're eligible.

-4. SB483: This bill passed, becoming law as a part of Penal Codes 1170.1 and 1171.
+4. SB483 (first called Penal Codes 1170.1 and 1171, NOW renamed 1172.7 and 1172.75).
 This law eliminates the 1 and 3 year "prison priors" and a 3 year "prior drug sales conviction" enhancement.
 Anyone who has one of these enhancements on their Abstract of Judgement has hit the lottery: you not only get those enhancements deleted, but you get a chance for the court to do a complete new resentencing, applying all the good changes to Penal Codes 1170(b) and 1385.
 It does NOT apply to any other enhancement besides the three I just named.
 See more about it in another blog here: SB483 - GUARANTEED RESENTENCING for those who qualify, but RISKY TO FILE EARLY (lifesupportalliance.org)

 5. Writ of Habeas Corpus: There are plenty of grounds that can lead to resentencing using a habeas, but they're NOT unlimited.
 Here are a few of the ways: A) If a conviction or sentence is unlawful under the penal code, this can be challenged by habeas at any time.
 B) If a person's trial was unfair or their defense attorney at trial was incompetent, these can be challenged by habeas but ONLY up to one year after the direct appeal is completed, and ONLY can challenge issues that were not already raised on direct appeal.
 Any issue that occurred at trial that was already raised on appeal (or a previous habeas) is issue-precluded, meaning it cannot be raised again, except to a higher court.
 Any issue from trial (other than an unlawful sentence) is time-barred if it has been more than a year since the case became final.
 C) An exception to the above rules is if there is BRAND NEW law or or NEWLY DISCOVERED evidence (that could not have been discovered at the time of trial, such as a newly discovered or newly recanting witness, or new scientific breakthroughs that shed doubt on the forensics used at trial).
 You then have one year to bring a habeas using the new law or evidence.
 D) Another exception is strong evidence of "actual innocence" (as opposed to evidence of an unfair trial or due process violation) - in theory this can be brought by habeas at any time, and can lead to a conviction being vacated.
 Finding evidence strong enough to cross this threshold is very rare however.